-8.1 Purpose - Where one or more sets of stand markings are superimposed on a stand marking, the lines shall be continuous for the most demanding aircraft and broken for other aircraft.
+- 8.1 Purpose Where one or more sets of stand markings are superimposed on a stand marking, the lines shall be continuous for the most demanding aircraft and broken for other aircraft. - 8.2 Characteristic (Lead-in, Lead-out and Turning lines)

 Figure 8-1.
-Secondary Marking
+Secondary marking for lead-in and lead-out lines

 Figure 8-2.
-Secondary Marking
+Secondary marking for turning line